Intense-creator/OsDDos-tool/README.md

 <br>
 the router will still be overwhelmed and slowed down.
 <br><br>
-Brute allows you to DoS Fivem, Minecraft, or even normal servers.
+Os allows you to DoS Fivem, Minecraft, or even normal servers.
 <br>
 But it can also down a simple family network.
 <br><br><br>